 I resolve to rest, relax, and recharge (almost) every. single. day.

-In a world where being busy and doing more are rewarded daily, it can be hard to give yourself permission to do nothing, but it’s so very important.
-This means leaving things on your to-do list unchecked, so you can do the things that fill you up.
+We all endured unprecedented stress and hardships in recent years and spent more time at home than we ever imagined we would.
+As we look ahead to 2023, it’s still important to remember to give yourself permission to do nothing when you need it.
+Sometimes, this means leaving things on your to-do list unchecked so you can do the things that fill you up instead.
 Self-care can be so many things beyond those body-oriented things we often think of first.
 Schedule a coffee date with a friend, take a nap on the weekend when your kids do (even if you have other responsibilities you’re neglecting), journal, etc.